-Mr. Skeffington tells the story of a beautiful, but selfish and vain socialite, Fanny Trellis (Bette Davis), who enters into a marriage of convenience with a wealthy businessman, Job Skeffington (Claude Rains, Now, Voyager), and proceeds to make the poor guy’s life miserable.
+Mr. Skeffington tells the story of a beautiful, but selfish and vain socialite, Fanny Trellis (Bette Davis), who enters into a marriage of convenience with a wealthy businessman, Job Skeffington (Claude Rains, Mr. Smith Goes to Washington), and proceeds to make the poor guy’s life miserable.

 Reaction & Thoughts:

-In my humble opinion, Mr. Skeffington, based upon the novel of the same name by ‘Elizabeth,’ and directed by Vincent Sherman (Old Acquaintance and The Damned Don’t Cry), benefits more from a second viewing than any other of Davis’s Warner Bros. films.
+In my humble opinion, Mr. Skeffington, based upon the novel of the same name by ‘Elizabeth,’ and directed by Vincent Sherman (Old Acquaintance), benefits more from a second viewing than any other of Bette Davis’s Warner Bros. films.

-At first glance the movie looks like an endless saga of an utterly superficial woman, but this long, meticulous production is much more intelligent and interesting than it first appears.
-The literate script, by Julius J. Epstein and Philip G. Epstein (Casablanca and Arsenic and Old Lace), touches upon a lot of interesting ideas.
-The Epstein brothers use Fanny’s story to explore the ever-changing social attitudes in America during a period of twenty years (1914-1944).
+At first glance, the movie looks like an endless saga of an utterly superficial woman, but this long, meticulous production is much more intelligent and interesting than it first appears.
+The literate script, by Julius J. Epstein and Philip G. Epstein (Casablanca), touches upon a lot of interesting ideas.
+The Epstein brothers use Fanny’s story to explore the ever-changing social attitudes in America during a period of thirty years (1914-1944).

 The most interesting aspect of this film is the way in which it explores the facets of antisemitism.
 I believe this is one of the very first Hollywood films to deal with the subject of prejudice against Jews (it predates movies like Gentleman’s Agreement and Crossfire).
 The film makes a connection between the antisemitism in Nazi Germany and the antisemitism that runs through the veins of the American society — “why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”
 The point is well taken.